-Included Do Not Included Taxable income: gross earnings from jobs, including cash, wages, salaries, commissions, and tips Supplemental Security Income (SSI) and Temporary Assistance For Needy Families (TANF) payments Self-employment income allowing for deductions for depreciation and capital losses to determine profit Educational grants, loans, scholarship and fellowship income Social Security income (Retirement, Disability, and Survivor's Benefits) Social Security income of a child not required to file taxes Alimony received into the home pursuant to a divorce decree filed prior to December 31, 2018 Child support received.
-Alimony received into the home pursuant to a divorce decree filed after January 1, 2019 Unemployment Workers Compensation Pensions and annuities Certain Veterans Administration Benefits Rents and royalties received Certain Native American and Alaska Native payments Foreign earned income Gifts and inheritances Non-taxable interest Count lump sum income only in the Income of a dependent (unless they are required to file a tax return, filing month it was received threshold \$12,950 earned income or \$1,150 unearned/year)
+Included Not Included Taxable income: gross earnings from jobs, including cash, wages, salaries, commissions, and tips Supplemental Security Income (SSI) and Temporary Assistance For Needy Families (TANF) payments Self-employment income allowing for deductions for depreciation and capital losses to determine profit Educational grants, loans, scholarship and fellowship income Social Security income (Retirement, Disability, and Survivor's Benefits) Social Security income of a child not required to file taxes Alimony received into the home pursuant to a divorce decree filed prior to December 31, 2018 Child support received.
+Alimony received into the home pursuant to a divorce decree filed after January 1, 2019 Unemployment Workers Compensation Pensions and annuities Certain Veterans Administration Benefits Rents and royalties received Certain Native American and Alaska Native payments Foreign earned income Gifts and inheritances Non-taxable interest Income of a dependent child (unless Count lump sum income only in the month it was received they are required to file a tax return, filing threshold \$14,600 earned income or \$1,300 unearned/year in 2004)

-^{} Here are the Social Security Income Counting Rules for Groups subject to MAGI methodology rules:
+\ Here are the Social Security Income Counting Rules for Groups subject to MAGI methodology rules:

 - 1. Social Security received by the parent is income for both the parent and the child's eligibility. - 2.
 If no parent is in the child's MAGI household when determining the child's eligibility, all of the child's Social Security is counted. - 3.
-When determining the child's eligibility, if a parent is included in the child's MAGI household, the child's Social Security is not countable unless the child is required to file taxes based on his other earned or unearned income (filing threshold \$12,950 earned \$1,150 unearned.) - 4.
+When determining the child's eligibility, if a parent is included in the child's MAGI household, the child's Social Security is not countable unless the child is required to file taxes based on his other earned or unearned income (filing threshold \$14,600 earned \$1,300 unearned). - 4.
 The income of a child who is also the parent (whether or not he/she files taxes), is counted for his/her child's eligibility determination.